openintegrationhub/REST-API-component/README.md

 - **`splitResult`** - If set to `true` and the API response is an array, seperate messages will be created for each item of array.
 Otherwise one message with the entire array will be emitted.
 Default is set to `false`.

-## Request {#request}
+## Request
 The following options are used to set up the HTTP request.
 They all live under a configuration field called `reader`:

 - **`url`** - A JSONata expression that executes against the message passed into the component to define the URL for the HTTP request.
 Hint: To hardcode a static URL, simply wrap it in single quotes to make it a basic JSONata expression.

 - **`method`** - The HTTP method to be executed. `GET`, `PUT`, `POST`, `DELETE` and `PATCH` are supported.

-- **`body`** - A JSONata expression that executes against the message passed into the component to define the request body for any HTTP request that doesn't use the methpod `GET`.
-Hint: To just accept the message passed in as the body, without making any transformation, simply use `$$` to make it a basic JSONata expression that references the root of the message.
+- **`body`** - A JSONata expression that executes against the message passed into the component to define the request body for any HTTP request that doesn't use the method `GET`.
+Hint: To just accept the message passed in as the message data, without making any transformation, simply use `$$` to make it a basic JSONata expression that references the root of the message.
+Unlike older versions of this component, this JSONata executes relative to `msg` not `msg.data` or `msg.body`.

 - **`headers`** - An array of objects with `key` and `value` as the only properties on each. `key` is used to store the header name and `value` its value.

-## Authorization {#authorization}
+## Authorization

 To use the REST API component with any restricted access API provide the authorization credentials directly into the component or use the secret service to inject them into the request at runtime.